From dream to dialogue: 25 years of the MLK Jr. Commemorative Address

 Mary Frances Berry (2002)

-The former chairman of the US Commission on Civil Rights is a history professor at the University of Pennsylvania and past president of the Organization of American Historians.
+The former chairman of the US Commission on Civil Rights under President Bill Clinton, Berry was a longtime faculty member at the University of Pennsylvania and taught courses on American legal history and the role of law in social policy.

 “Even as we cite gains for people of color in the worlds of entertainment, sports, and business, there are large numbers of people in this country who are still at the bottom.”